jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 Replace `<user>` with the user name.

-AFter assigning permissions, you may need to log out and log back in.
+After assigning permissions, you may need to log out and log back in.

 #### 2.4.2 Executing Unit Tests on Linux